laitridung2004/APRS-Amazon-Product-Recsys/README.md

 ## Acknowledgments

-We would like to express our sincere gratitude to our lecturer, **Assoc.
-Prof. Nguyen Binh Minh**, for his invaluable guidance and support throughout the **Introduction to Business Analytics (IT4036E)** course.
+We would like to express our sincere gratitude to our lecturer, **Ph.D.
+Nguyen Kiem Hieu**, for his invaluable guidance and support throughout the **Web Mining (IT4868E)** course.
 His expertise was instrumental in shaping the direction of this project.

 We also acknowledge the authors of the **Amazon Reviews '23** dataset and the open-source community behind the BLAIR and LightGCL frameworks.